ZipCPU/wbuart32/README.md

 there wasn't a version of this UART interface containing a FIFO.
 Well, no more.
 Now there is a [wbuart.v](rtl/wbuart.v) file that can be integrated into a wishbone/B4/pipeline bus.
 As mentioned above, this module contains a FIFO with a parameterized length that can extend up to 1023 entries.
 Indeed, recent changes have even added in optional hardware flow control, should you wish to use it.

 Thus this is a very simple and easy to use controller.

+# Commercial Applications

+Should you find the GPLv3 license insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLC.